-Patients who need X-rays are welcome to come to NYU Langone Radiology—Faculty Practice Radiology without an appointment, Monday through Friday from 8:00AM to 6:00PM.
+Patients who need X-rays are welcome to come to NYU Langone Radiology—Faculty Practice Radiology by appointment only, Monday through Friday from 8:00AM to 6:00PM.

 Depending on the body part imaged, several images may be obtained to provide a complete evaluation.
 The average X-ray study takes 15 to 20 minutes.

 Fluoroscopy is a safe imaging technique that takes live X-ray images of the body by passing a continuous X-ray beam through the structure being studied.
 The X-ray images appear on a video screen in real time, which allows the radiologist to see how well the structure is functioning.